Courses

 Units: 1

-Fulfills General Education Requirement(s): AI-Social Inquiry (AISO)
+Fulfills General Education Requirement(s): AI-Social Inquiry (AISO), Social Analysis (FSSA), GS: Int Econ history/culture (GSHC)

 DescriptionConcepts, approaches, classifications, and models useful in comparing political structures and processes.
 Political systems characteristic of countries with different cultures and levels of economic development.